 With its unique waterfront location, Asbury Solomons residents are passionate about protecting the environment.
 Their Go Green Committee leads efforts to promote this stewardship through awareness and action.

-Now, Go Green members are working with community associates on a Rain Garden project that will reduce run-off into the Patuxtent River from Asbury Solomons’ campus.
+Go Green members and community associates are working on a multi-phase storm water management project that will reduce run-off into the Patuxtent River from Asbury Solomons’ campus.
+(See video above.)

 Under the Go Green Committee’s efforts, Earth Day at Asbury Solomons has become a monthly series of events and lectures.
 Our annual celebration opens the community to students and other groups to highlight and promote the importance of environmental stewardship.